 1913.
 The metallurgist Harry Brearley developed Stainless Steel.
-An alloy of iron, chromium and nickel is widely used in the watches.
+An alloy of iron, chromium, and nickel is widely used in watches.

 1914.
-Eterna developed the first wristwatch with alarm.
+Eterna developed the first wristwatch with an alarm.

 1916.
-Swiss trade fair MUBA held in Basel (for the first time in the history of watches).
+Swiss trade fair MUBA held in Basel (first time in the history of wristwatches).